 Given the multi-stakeholder nature of the group of organizers and lead discussants, we anticipate a diverse group of participants and therefore aim for a highly interactive session.
 We hope to achieve this by breaking the session down into two main discussions, each beginning with kick-off reflections from two lead discussants and then turning to the room for facilitated brainstorming and strategy-setting around specific discussion questions.

-Register for the 2019 UN Forum on Business and Human Rights here.
+Other details about the 2019 UN Forum on Business and Human Rights can be found here.